 - iOS spends averaged $114.79 per order compared to $96.84 for Android users.

 - In the US, Apple devices accounted for more than three and a half times Android smartphones and tablets sales.

 What did we learn here?

-Well, first, if you’re considering developing a mobile app, make sure it’s available on both marketplaces – and if you can only develop one, make it Apple!
-And of course, if you deal in digital products, it only makes sense to offer it on iTunes.
-The iPhone user community is a strong and loyal one, so their ability to bond with a brand is already obvious – take advantage of it!
+Well, if you’re considering developing a mobile app, make sure it’s available on both marketplaces – and if you can only develop one, make it Apple!
+And, of course, if you deal in digital products, it only makes sense to offer it on iTunes.
+The iPhone user community is strong and loyal, so their ability to bond with a brand is already apparent – take advantage of it!
 Target iOS users in specific social campaigns and paid ads via segmenting, then work to develop an emotional relationship with them like they have with Apple.
-Also, since iOS sends more sales your way, it’s important to ensure that your mobile sites are perfectly optimized for the screen sizes of iPhones and iPads and look great in the Safari browser, too.
+Also, since iOS sends more sales, it’s crucial to ensure that your mobile sites are perfectly optimized for the screen sizes of iPhones and iPads and look great in the Safari browser.